zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/clean.md

 ---
 As with any modlist, it is extremely important that you start with a clean, unmodified installation of Skyrim: Special Edition.
 This is an **extremely** vital part of the installation process, do NOT skip this!

-This list also requires you to install the Skyrim Special Edition Creation Kit from Steam.
-The list will fail to install if the Creation Kit is not installed.
-To do these things, follow these steps:
+This list also requires you to install the Skyrim Special Edition Creation Kit from Steam. **The list will fail to install if the Creation Kit is not installed to the Skyrim game folder.** To do these things, follow these steps:

 ### Installing Skyrim